peppy/osu-wiki/wiki/Client_(lazer)/en.md

 | Beatmap submission  |   ✅    |                                                 ❌                                                  |
 | Cross-compatibility |   ✅    | 🟠<br/>(some editor features will cause beatmap to play incorrectly in stable, will be fixed soon) |

+## Switching to lazer

+So you've decided you want to give lazer a shot?
+Great!

+TODO

 ## FAQ

+### Is stable going away?
+Am I going to be forced to switch?

+### Can I import all my data from stable to lazer?

+Currently, beatmaps, skins, scores, replays and collections can be imported into lazer.
+Of note, **settings are not yet imported** so you will need to set them up from scratch.

+### If I install lazer, will I be able to return to stable?

+Yes, lazer always installs alongside stable.
+Unless you choose to delete one or the other, both will be accessible.

+### If I set a score on lazer, will it show on my profile?

+Scores will show under "recently played" but not in "best performance" yet.

+### If I set a score on lazer, will it contribute to my pp?

+Scores will already have pp calculated (you can see this in "recently played"), but it will not contribute to your total "pp" value yet.

+### Does lazer use ScoreV2?

+### If I set a score on lazer, will it remain forever?

+While we will try to preserve as many scores as possible, we **offer no guarantee that scores will remain indefinitely**.
+At any point we may choose to wipe a subset or all scores in order to preserve game balance.

+### Will scores set on stable eventually show in lazer?

+Yes.
+Once we finish balancing the combination of lazer and classic scores, both will be visible.

+### How do I access my songs folder?

 ### Now that "osu!direct" is available to all players, will supporters have any new benefits?

+### Will all mods be "ranked"?

+### I don't like the new gameplay mechanics.
+Can I restore the old gameplay mechanics like on stable?

+### If I cheat on lazer will I be banned?

+Suck a dick, yes you will be banned.

+### Where are the micro-transactions?